codybradbury05/PortfolioProject1/README.md

 ### Content

-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the footer were taken from.
+[Font Awesome](https://fontawesome.com/)
 - The code for the footer, nav bar and signup page were taken and adapted from the CI Love Running project.
+Furthermore, code to make my design was responsive was also mostly used from here.
 [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-v3/tree/main)

 ### Media